tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # ECHConfig Extension Guidance {#config-extensions-guidance}

-Any future information or hints that influence the outer ClientHello SHOULD be specified as ECHConfig extensions.
+Any future information or hints that influence ClientHelloOuter SHOULD be specified as ECHConfig extensions.
 This is primarily because the outer ClientHello exists only in support of ECH.
 Namely, it is both an envelope for the encrypted inner ClientHello and enabler for authenticated key mismatch